machinalis/yalign/README.rst

 Installation
 ============

+Yalign requires that you install `scikit-learn <http://scikit-learn.org/stable/install.html>`_.

-Yalign is a available on PyPi and can installed via pip:
+After that you can install Yalign from PyPi via pip:

 ::

-    pip install yalign
+    sudo pip install yalign

 Usage
 =====